Skip to main content

 Ten to fourteen weeks, cycled.

-- Weeks 12–14 — full mocks under timed conditions.
-One full 350-item mock weekly across both components, in a single seven-and-a-half hour sitting.
+6. Weeks 12–14 — full mocks under timed conditions.
+One full 350-item mock weekly across both components, mirroring the 7h 30m item-time window (9h total with breaks).
 Target the bottom two content areas after each mock.

 06 — Authoritative guidelines tested